satishkmr95/aws-cloudengineer-sqs-guardrail-challenge/README.md

 ### CFT Parameters

-- I have added following parameters in the ```sh deploy.yml``` file as it will change according to your setup
+- I have added following parameters in the ``` deploy.yml``` file as it will change according to your setup
 - LambdaCodeS3Bucket
 - LambdaCodeS3Key
 - OrganizationId